ibireme/yyjson/README.md

 Just copy `yyjson.h` and `yyjson.c` to your project and start using it.
 Since yyjson is ANSI C compatible, no other configuration is needed typically.

+We have tested `yyjson` with the following compilers: gcc, clang, msvc, icc, tcc.
+If you find a compile error, please report a bug.

 ### CMake
 Clone repository and create build directory:
 ```shell